-5. God’s Solution Was Sending Jesus to Save Sinful Humans
+5. Evangelism Explains God Sending Jesus to Save Sinful Humans

-He sent his own Son, Jesus Christ, who is fully God and fully human, the perfect God-man, the “one mediator between God and men” (1 Tim.
-2:5), to pay the penalty for our sin (John 3:16).
+He sent his own Son, Jesus Christ, to earth.
+Jesus is fully God and fully human.
+As the perfect “God-man,” he could be a” mediator between God and men” (1 Tim.
+2:5).
+And by choosing to die for humans, he paid the penalty for our sin (John 3:16).

-Too often, Christians say the phrase, “Christ died for us,” without recognizing the breathtaking reality of what Christ’s sacrifice means for every human.
+Sometimes in evangelism, we do not appreciate the profundity of the phrase, “Christ died for us.”
+The reality is breathtaking in what Christ’s sacrifice means for every human.

-But taking on our sins meant that Christ had to bear God’s punishment against every human sin ever committed in the past, present, and future and to atone (or cover) all of them (Rom.
-5:18).
+But taking on our sins meant that Christ had to bear God’s punishment.
+That’s right; Christ took on every human sin ever committed in the past, present, and future.

-After his death on Friday, Jesus was buried in a tomb.
-But three days later (on Sunday morning), Jesus resurrected (or physically rose) from the dead through the power of the Holy Spirit.
+After his death on Friday, his disciples buried Jesus in a tomb.
+But three days later (on Sunday morning), Jesus was resurrected.
+His rising from the dead was through the power of the Holy Spirit.

 Christ’s resurrection proved two incredible realities:

-- That he is God the Son (the second person of the Trinity)
+- Firstly, he is God the Son (the second person of the Trinity) (Rom.
+1:4).

-- God had accepted Christ’s sacrificial death on our behalf.
+- Secondly, God had accepted Christ’s sacrificial death on our behalf (Heb.
+5:7).

-Grace is an often-misunderstood word.
-In this instance, it means that God is freely offering you a gift of salvation that you have not earned and do not deserve.
+Grace is an often misunderstood word.
+In this instance, it means that God freely offers you a gift of salvation that you have not earned and do not deserve.
 While it costs you nothing, it came at a high cost to Jesus.

 God offers every person:

-- The unmerited gift of forgiveness of our sins
+- The unmerited (something we don’t deserve) gift of forgiveness of our sins

 - A restored relationship with him